-In a full-time capacity, I was a staff writer and calendar editor for the Dallas Voice, a LGBT print weekly publication in Dallas, Texas, from 2014-2016.
-Before returning to school, I was an assistant editor and reporter for the progressive news site Truthout.org from 2010-2011.
-I volunteered as the book reviews section editor for New Clear Vision, which until it shuttered was affiliated with the academic Peace and Justice Studies Association.
+I previously was a Voice staff writer and calendar editor, assistant editor and reporter for Truthout.org and the book reviews section editor for New Clear Vision, which until it shuttered was affiliated with the academic Peace and Justice Studies Association.

 I also have conducted research for campaigns, law firms and individuals as well as written copy for corporate clients.